InnerSourceCommons/InnerSourceLearningPath/contributor/outline.md

 # InnerSource Contributor Content Outline

-## The Contributor in InnerSource (Introduction)
+## The Contributor in InnerSource

+  - Introduce the speaker.
-   - Quick Overview of Roles
+  - Quick overview of the _Contributor_ role.
-      - Explain how contributor role relates to other roles
+  - Summary of the roles of InnerSource and how each relates to _Contributor_.
-   - Point to the other roles in the Learning Path.
+  - Summary of the upcoming segments and what each covers.

+Outline for this section inspired by the [Trusted Committer introduction video].

 ## The Contribution Ethos

-   - Have a contributing mindset - think outside your project and look for places to contribute instead of reinventing the wheel.
+Is there a pithy statement that can sum up the contribution mindset?

   - A contributing mindset starts with a shared use mindset.
-You’ll likely have to be comfortable using other folks’ stuff before it is realistic to contribute to it.
-         - Think about contributing.
-Every time you’re working on something in a project that is not related to the purpose or domain of that project, look for the proper home for that code.
-         - If you're going to spend the time on it anyway, you might as well do it in a place where you're throwing in your lot with others who are also working in the area.
-   - Use the Guest in a home analogy.
+    - When you have technical needs that are outside of the domain of your project, look around to see if there is a shared solution that you can use.
+    - Share anecdote or hypothetical situation of a time where a team was able to reuse what others had done rather than reinventing the wheel.
+    Briefly enumerate the benefits of using shared solutions.
+  - Using shared solutions puts you in a position to become a _Contributor_.
+    - There will be times when you wish that the shared solution has some new feature.
+    - Don't _Wait it Out_ or _Work Around_, spend your time and energy making the change directly in the shared project.
+    - Briefly enumerate the benefits of contributing.
+    This should be taken from the **Benefits** segment.
+  - Contributing applies to all levels of project managements, not just code.
+    - Opening issues.
+    - Improving documention.
+    - Fixing builds.
-      - Nothing too small to contribute!!!!!!
+    - Nothing too small to contribute (e.g. documentation typo).
-   - Fixes for typos and builds are great contributions.
-   - Have fun!
+      - [Here is one](https://github.com/tensorflow/models/pull/4784) that I made to `tensorflow/models`.
+      A simple label change in a graph.

 ## How to Contribute
 - How to get your contribution accepted.

+- Use the Guest in a home analogy.

    - A lot of times I want to make a contribution but it’s hard to be OK with them saying “no” or that their goals are different then mine as a contributor.
 How do you walk away from that feeling good.
       - Adjust and have realistic expectations